 While I very much appreciated all of the opportunities my administrative and organizational responsibilities brought me, I realigned my professional direction to become a therapist in private practice so as to work directly with individuals in their diversity and complexity.
 Soon my private practice became a full-time endeavor.

 While seeing people face-to-face I knew there was more to learn.
 I wanted to connect with colleagues encountering similar issues with their clients.
 It was during this time that I began to work towards a Ph.D. in clinical social work at the Institute for Clinical Social Work.
 Following this degree, I completed the analytic training program at the Chicago Institute for Psychoanalysis.

-As a psychotherapist and life coach, I continue to live my commitment that everyone must have access to high-quality and necessary services.
-I value the diversity of life experiences shared with me by the people I work with every day, as we affirm the transforming power of the therapy and coaching relationship.
+As a psychotherapist, I continue to live my commitment that everyone must have access to high-quality and necessary services.
+I value the diversity of life experiences shared with me by the people I work with every day, as we affirm the transforming power of the therapy relationship.

 - Ph.
 D.